HenriquueSouzza/hotel-transylvania-websiteProject/README.md

-# DEPRECATED
-## This site was developed for academic purposes.
+# This site was developed for academic purposes.
 <em>All copyrights to sony pictures.</em>